Now operating in Colorado, Arizona, Texas, Oregon, and Michigan

 • Benefits include easier qualifying, flexible payments, and accessing home equity without selling your home.
 Drawbacks are closing costs, non-recoverable upfront premiums, and potential equity loss over time.

-• Reverse mortgages are best suited for cash-poor, house-rich seniors who want to age in place.
+• Reverse mortgages are best for cash-poor, house-rich seniors who want to age in place.
 They are not suitable for seniors who may need to move soon.

 • Alternatives to explore include downsizing, traditional mortgages, equity loans, and home renovation loans.